Skip to content

 0.75 / 1

-The company reports that to date, it has about 7,752 hectares of the area identified as peat, of which 7,637 hectares have been developed for oil palm before 2009.
+The company reports that it has 7,742 ha of the area identified as peat, of which 7,332 ha have been developed for oil palm before 2009.
 This amounts to about 3% of the company's total landbank.
-The peat areas planted with oil palm have not increased ever since its development prior to 2009.
+The peat areas planted with oil palm have not increased since its development before 2009.
 However, the information reported is not externally verified.

 • Y